-If your new car gets totaled, Erie's Better Car Replacement coverage will replace it with the most recent model if you've had it for less than two years.
+Erie also offers some rare coverages which you can purchase as endorsements.
+One of these is Better Car Replacement coverage.
+If your new car is totaled, Erie will replace it with the most recent model if you've had it for less than two years.
 If you have had your car for more than two years, you will receive a model that is two years newer.
-After three claims-free years, there is no surcharge the first time you are at fault in an accident if you opt for its Accident Forgiveness add-on.Read MoneyGeek's Erie auto Insurance Review

-Auto-Owners Insurance got the highest financial stability score of 5 and tied for first place with a 4.5 score in customer satisfaction and a 4 out of 5 in claims.
+Auto-Owners Insurance Co got the highest financial stability score of 5 out of 5.
+It tied for first place with a 4.5 score in customer satisfaction and a 4 out of 5 in claims.

-Best Car Insurance in Kentucky for Drivers on a Budget
+Best Car Insurance in Kentucky for Minimum Coverage

-The following are the best car insurance companies in Kentucky for drivers on a budget:
+The best providers for drivers on a budget are: